PhantomMaa/strava-ride-insights/README.md

 # RideVista - Your Personal Cycling Dashboard

+This project is 99% code generated using Bolt.new + windsurft + Claude.
+The heatmap UI is inspired by [city-roads](https://github.com/anvaka/city-roads).
+Huge thanks to anvaka!

-A modern web application that integrates with Strava to visualize and analyze your cycling activities.
+A modern web application that integrates with Strava to visualize and analyze your cycling activities, generate an attractive annual cycling heatmap.
 Built with Next.js 15, featuring a beautiful UI and comprehensive statistics.

 English | [简体中文](./README.zh-CN.md)